imahdio/CSS-Essential-Training/03-The Box Model/README.md

 >1. if we put `<span>` tags on the same line, that will remove the space. [result](https://codepen.io/ma400/pen/poWxprq)
 >2. use `margin-left` on second `<span>` tag with a negative value.
 Just to nudge it over. this technique will only work with `margin` because `padding` does not accept negative values. [result](https://codepen.io/ma400/pen/RwLexjg)
 >3. make a container just around `<span>` elements. set `font-size: 0;` in parent container. so it reduces all the characters down to zero, including the space.
 But `font-size` is an inheritable style.
 So we'll have to re-declare the `font-size` for the child elements to override this inherited style. [result](https://codepen.io/ma400/pen/xxXypME)
 >4.
-But now there are newer layout techniques that will work better for this scenario and will be discussed later on in this course
+But now there are newer layout techniques that will work better for this scenario and will be discussed later on, in this course

 quirk-an unusual habit or type of behavior, or something that is strange and unexpected